 By Mahlet Mesganaw

-Requirement of Witnesses on a Document: Contracts of transfer of ownership of immovable properties by selling or donation or contracts to establish collateral or guarantee rights on immovable properties and public will shall have two witnesses.
+Not all documents presented for authentication and registration require the appearance and signature of witnesses.
+Contracts of transfer of ownership of immovable properties via selling or donation or contracts to establish collateral or guarantee rights on immovable properties and public will shall have two witnesses.
 Other than the above 3(three) types of documents, other documents may be authenticated and registered without being signed by witnesses.

 To sum up, authentication and registration of documents is conducted by government entities.
 FDARA branches are swarmed by customers.
 Dissatisfaction is apparent.
 Besides those that require ascertaining ownership or injunction orders like contracts of transfer involving immovable excluding lease, contracts involving transfer of special-movables, and power of attorney and cancellation of the same, the rest can be done privately.
 There is a need to outsource or create public-private- partnership or assign part of document authentication and registration by law to private entities.
 Qualified persons to do the job are licensed attorneys.
 This will elevate the function of FDARA and contribute to ease of doing business in Ethiopia.